Morgscode/hugo-theme-spaced-blog/README.md

 1. `cover.(png|jpg)` in `page bundle`.
 2. The `coverLocation` page param.
 3. The `coverLocation` site param.
-4. A `.jpg` image in the site's `assets/images` directory.
+4. A `.jpg` image in the `assets/images` directory.
-5. a `.png` image in the site's `assets/images` directory.
+5. a `.png` image in the `assets/images` directory.

-The template use the `coverLocation` params with the `resources.GetMatch` Hugo template funcions which looks in the site's `/assets` directory first and then the theme's `/assets` directory.
+The templates use the `coverLocation` params with the `resources.GetMatch` Hugo template funcions which looks in the site's `/assets` directory first and then the theme's `/assets` directory.

 #### syntax highlighting